matteocam/matteocam.github.io/index.md

 - What are theoretical limits for extractable arguments with nice composability features? [[paper]](https://eprint.iacr.org/2022/638) [[slides]](talks/SNARGs-impossibilities-IMDEA.pptx)
 - How much can we push designated-verifier primitives to achieve some level of public-verifiability? [[paper]](https://eprint.iacr.org/2021/1618)
+- How to use obfuscation to compile designated-verifier primitives into publically verifiable ones?
+And can we compile other primitives in a similar manner? [[paper]](https://eprint.iacr.org/2022/732)

 ### Efficient Proofs in Cryptocurrencies